ar4ntic/ServerSecurityAudit/README.md

 ## Why Use This Tool?

-PublicServer SecurityScan is specifically tailored for internet-facing systems where security vulnerabilities can lead to significant breaches.
-It functions as both a vulnerability scanner and security auditor, identifying misconfigurations and security weaknesses in externally accessible services.
+Public Server Scanner is specifically tailored for internet-facing systems where security vulnerabilities can lead to significant breaches.
+It functions as both a vulnerability scanner and security scanner, identifying misconfigurations and security weaknesses in externally accessible services.
 Security professionals use this tool to:

 - Discover exposed services and potentially vulnerable endpoints
 - Assess TLS/SSL configuration and certificate validity